bioinfo-pf-curie/vegan/docs/troubleshooting.md

 CRAM files will be automatically detected based on their extension.
 However, this format is dependant on the reference genome used for the alignment.
 Thus, the `fasta` and `fastaFai` information should be carrefully checked and modified accordingly, using either command line options or a dedicated configuration file.

+## Alt-aware mode for the mapping

+The mapping now runs in alt-aware mode by default, avoiding multimapped reads in regions of the primary assembly with high similarities on their alternative contig (chr**_****_alt) that would have been filtered due to the MAPQ=20 quality threshold.

+It is possible to disable this mode by adding the parameter `-j` in the parameter `bwaOpts` defined in `nextflow.config`.
+However, it is highly recommended to keep the alt-aware mode since it allows to identify more variants.